abbiedaniel/salesforce-maintenance/PD1-Notes.md

      	<c:WelcomeMessage name = "Abbie" />
      	```

+- **Visualforce Custom Controllers**
+	- Contains custom logic and data manipulation that can be used by a Visualforce page
+	- Custom controller can make a callout to an external web service, and validate and insert data
+	- MVC- Controllers typically retreive the data to be displayed in a visualforce page and contain code that executes in response to page actions, such as a button being clicked

+ - **Getter & Setters**
+	- Getter methods are written as `getSomeExpression` for the visualforce markup `{!someExpression}`.
+Setter methods as `setSomeExpression` for the expression ```{! someExpression}``` in the markup
+ 	- Reference custom controller methods in the markup with the same name
+	- Getter methods pull data out of your controller onto your page.
+Correspong setter methods let you submit values from the page back up to your controller.
+	- Apex propertities for getter and setter: ```propertyName{ get; set; }```
+	- Including only a getter method makes the property read only.
+Including only a setter method makes the property write only
+	- There is no specific order in which getter or setter or properties are called, so there cannot be any order of execution dependencies between them!

 - **Debugging Visualforce Tips**
 	- Development mode in user setup allows you to directly view and edit visualforce pages
  	- View State: holds state and size of visualforce components and controllers